 Up to 660,000 Warrants Exercisable for Common Stock

 This prospectus supplement supplements the prospectus dated February 9, 2022 (as amended and supplemented from time to time, the “Prospectus”), which forms a part of our registration statement on Form S-l (No. 333-262003) that was declared effective on February 9, 2022 (as amended with the Post-Effective Amendment No. 1 that was filed on June 10, 2022).
-This prospectus supplement is being filed to update and supplement the information in the Prospectus with the information contained in our Current Reports on Form 8-K, filed with the Securities and Exchange Commission on July 29, 2022 (the “Current Report”).
+This prospectus supplement is being filed to update and supplement the information in the Prospectus with the information contained in our current report on Form 8-K, filed with the Securities and Exchange Commission on February 7, 2023 (the “Current Report”).
 Accordingly, we have attached the Current Report to this prospectus supplement.

-Our common stock and our public warrants (our “Public Warrants) are traded on The Over The Counter “OTCQX” Market and OTCQB Market under the symbols “GNRS” and “GNRS.W,” respectively.
-On July 29, 2022, the closing price of our common stock was $2.55 per share and the closing price of our Public Warrants was $0.15 per warrant.
+Our Common Stock and our public warrants (our “Public Warrants”) are traded on The Over The Counter “OTCQX” Market and OTCQB Market under the symbols “GNRS” and “GNRS.W,” respectively.
+On February 7, 2023, the closing price of our Common Stock was $0.5000 per share and the closing price of our Public Warrants was $0.07 per warrant.

 This prospectus supplement updates and supplements the information in the Prospectus and is not complete without, and may not be delivered or utilized except in combination with, the Prospectus, including any amendments or supplements thereto.
 This prospectus supplement should be read in conjunction with the Prospectus (as amended and supplemented from time to time) and if there is any inconsistency between the information in the Prospectus and this prospectus supplement, you should rely on the information in this prospectus supplement.